What can I do to protect my electronic information on an individual level?

 Encrypt sensitive information

 For private email containing sensitive information, encrypt your messages and other information (including attachments).
-For good encryption technology, try the powerful Network Associates McAfree PGP Personal Privacy.
+You will know it is encrypted when the account settings shows port number as 443 for email sending and 995 for email receiving and encryption is set to SSL or TLS.
+As a further security measure you need good encryption technology.
+Try the powerful Network Associates McAfree PGP Personal Privacy.
 Or for roughly $40, you can render messages useless to prying eyes of unintended recipients using PGP email encryption (based on Philip Zimmermann's PGP technology) .
 For further information about this software, go to http://www.nai.com.
 However, Network Associates, Inc. (NAI) has bought out the technology and has decided to drop it in favour of the standard S/MIME for desktop-to-desktop encryption.
 And NAI has changed its name back to McAfree.

-Or a freebie version of PGP is available from MIT at https://pgp.mit.edu/, or PGP Information where the latest version will automatically add itself to Microsoft Outlook Express and give you a button to encrypt/scramble your messages.
+Better still, there is a freebie version of PGP from MIT at https://pgp.mit.edu/, or PGP Information where the latest version will automatically add itself to Microsoft Outlook Express and give you a button to encrypt/scramble your messages.

 Or if you need a complete PGP encryption and mailing service that is free and independent of the commercial companies that might pretend to be offering the best privacy tools on the market, try the OpenPGP-based http://www.mailfence.com/.